 RTV Television Studio

 For TV production classes, Communication Studies runs a full-featured teaching studio with HD studio cameras, Tricaster Broadcast switching capabilities, and a green screen.

-The department’s Post-Production Lab, featuring Adobe Creative Cloud tools such as Adobe Premiere and Adobe Audition, hosts digital media editing classes.
+The department’s Post-Production Lab — featuring new iMac computers with M1 chips and Adobe Creative Cloud tools such as Adobe Premiere, Adobe Audition and Adobe After Effects — hosts digital media editing and post-production classes.
 This space is also open to production students who can reserve time in the Lab to edit course projects.

 The department’s Radio Production class collaborates with the BSU student-run radio station WBIM.
 On air since the 1970s and now in a new public-facing space in Rondileau Student Union, the station is run by student managers from across BSU departments.

 In 2018, BSU launched a Podcast Recording Studio in its One Button Studio space in Maxwell Library.
 The Podcast Studio is a self-service podcast recording station, featuring two professional microphones and a desktop computer equipped with audio recording and editing software.
 Students and faculty across the university can reserve the One Button Studio’s Podcast Studio to conduct and record interviews